LesleyWheat/CAS741_CEWS/README.md

 - Run command: source ./.venv/Scripts/activate
 - Run command: pip install -r requirements-dev.txt
 - To run all tests (very slow), use command: pytest
-- To run unit tests, use command: pytest -m allModules
+- To run tests using main interface, use command: pytest -m FP

-Leave venv:
+- To see all test markers, read file: pytest.ini
-deactivate
+- Leave venv: deactivate